mbrunetti89/SOFi_CDB_Access/README.md

 EXAMPLES

 Some examples are shown in the folder "Examples".
-Open Examples.3dm and Examples.gh, more detailed instructions are given in the .gh file.
+Download Examples.cdb and open Examples.3dm and Examples.gh, more detailed instructions are given in the .gh file.

 AUTHOR